Data-Nexus/NFT-Tracker/README.md

 # TODO:

 # Model handleSale event logic

 (Will be replicated for each marketplace, ideally we can call this as a utility function)

+Important!: determine how to handle transfers that occur in other currencies.

 Handle sale should:

-1. load transaction
+~~1. load transaction~~

-2. nullcheck transaction entity (one should already exist for the transfer earlier in that) if it doesn't exist should we error or skip?
+~~2. nullcheck transaction entity (one should already exist for the transfer earlier in that) if it doesn't exist should we error or skip?~~

-3. create new sale entity (id = tx hash - eventId)
+~~3. create new sale entity (id = tx hash - eventId)~~

-4. Assign currency address, amount, txId and platform to sale entity
+~~4.
+Assign currency address, amount, txId and platform to sale entity~~

 5. Assign sale.amount / transaction.unmatchedTransfersEventNum to variable transferAmount to pass into transfer entities (this is usually going to be 1, but in the event of a bundle sale there could be N+1 transfers for a single OrdersMatched)